itk-dev/gdpr-bundle/README.md

 bin/console config:dump-reference ItkDevGDPRBundle
 ```

-If the default configuration do not match your setup it can be modified in `app/config/config.yml`.
+If the default configuration does not match your setup it can be
+modified in `app/config/config.yml`.